beatass/Wine-analysis/README.md

 # Wine analysis

-The project concerns the prediction of what makes the wine taste good using Machine Learning algorithms.
+The project concerns the prediction of what makes the wine taste good using **Machine Learning algorithms**.

 ## Motivation